ParallelSSH/parallel-ssh/.github/CONTRIBUTING.rst

    flake8 pssh

-To ensure documentation builds correctly:
+To ensure documentation builds correctly, if any changes have been made to documentation:

 .. code-block:: shell

-   pip install sphinx
    (cd doc; make html)

 Generated documentation will be found in ``doc/_build/html`` in the repository's root directory.

-See also `Travis-CI configuration <https://github.com/ParallelSSH/parallel-ssh/blob/master/.travis.yml>`_ for which tests are subject to CI.
+All required checks are run automatically by the CI and on all pull requests.

 .. _coding-style: